alpiepho/hexcalc_tn/README.md

 - "MC" = MEM clear

+## Test/Record Keys

+With so many functions in this application, it became a daunting task to add unit testing around the compute engine.
+Instead, we have added keys to starting testing or record key strokes.
+The idea is the application will have a set of built in tests that can be run at will.
+It also has the ability to record new sequences and copy to a clipboard.

+Those saved sequences can be emailed to the devloper to add to the tests, or debug issues found by a user.

 ## Learnings
 - Flutter is fun
 - Composed tree of widgets can get long and duplicate sections quickly